 - All vehicles require a valid registration from Vermont or any other state. - Dogs are the responsibility of their owners and are to be kept on a leash or under the owner's control. - Dog owners are responsible for picking up and removing their dog's excrement. - Temporary tree stands or ground blinds for hunting are permitted two weeks before until two weeks after the specified hunting season with permission from the Management Committee.
-Tucker Mountain Management Committee holds the right to establish ground blinds for wildlife viewing. - Temporary stands or blinds for photography are permitted with permission from the Management Committee.
+Tucker Mountain Management Committee holds the right to establish ground blinds for wildlife viewing. - Tree stands and blinds must be marked as specified in Vermont state law: Anyone who sets up, erects, or maintains a tree stand or ground blind shall permanently mark the stand or blind with the owner's name and address.
+Marking must be legible and placed so it can be read conveniently and easily." - Temporary stands or blinds for photography are permitted with permission from the Management Committee.